himanshu748/Murf-ai/README.md

-# 🎤 Murf AI Conversational Bot - Day 18 Enhanced
+# 🎤 Murf AI Conversational Bot - Day 19: Streaming LLM Responses (Plan)

 A sophisticated AI-powered conversational agent with real-time audio streaming, turn detection, and enhanced UI, built with FastAPI and modern web technologies.
 This project combines Murf AI (TTS), AssemblyAI SDK (Streaming STT), and Perplexity AI (LLM) to create a seamless voice interaction experience with intelligent turn detection and a beautiful, responsive interface.